hkolbeck/mirror-cache/README.md

 Mirror Cache
 ============

+### Status: In Progress.
+Everything described below is implemented targetting both sync and async
+### usage, currently resolving issues with annotations around the sync/async split

 Many datasets are small enough to keep the full collection in memory.
 For some like accept and deny lists, this is crucial as a traditional cache would need to save negative results as well.
 Others such as per-client overrides might be small enough to store in configs, but keeping them